felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.3.0-dev.3 =
+= 2.3.0-dev.4 =

-(2019/07/08) Added an "Product Information (Additional)" subsection in the Document SSO metabox for the Schema Product type.
+(2019/07/09) Added an "Product Information (Additional)" subsection in the Document SSO metabox for the Schema Product type.
+Added new options in the Document SSO metabox.

 = 2.2.0 =